usdaud/algotradinglib.github.io/en/pedia/a/algorithmic_trading_infrastructure.md

+# Algorithmic Trading Infrastructure

-# Algorithmic Trading Infrastructure refers to the technological and structural setup required to implement algorithmic trading strategies effectively.
+Algorithmic Trading Infrastructure refers to the technological and structural setup required to implement algorithmic trading strategies effectively.
 It encompasses a range of components and tools that work together to ensure the seamless operation of trading algorithms, from data acquisition and processing to execution and risk management.

 ## Components of Algorithmic Trading Infrastructure